harrisonmalone/html-css-schedule/README.md

 - Challenge to create a landing page
 - Will need to research background images, setting height for background, difference between margin and padding
 - Challenge to create a website that has a fixed nav, with links that allow you to jump to different points on the page
+- Create a page with a fixed scrollable sidebar, similar to [bootstrap website](https://getbootstrap.com/docs/4.3/components/alerts/)

 2 - 2.30
 - CSS components (using import)